raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ### Heat Sink

-You should be able to remove the scaffolding on the heatsink using just yout hands, this part may bend slightly so don't be too rough while doing this.
+You should be able to remove the scaffolding on the heat sink using just yout hands, this part may bend slightly so don't be too rough while doing this.

 ![](images/scaff_heatsink.png)

-You may choose to not print this part because it's not essential to the rest of the case and because it's made of plastic it *will not* work as a heatsink.
+You may choose to not print this part because it's not essential to the rest of the case and because it's made of plastic it *will not* work as a heat sink.
 We've included it anyway so that you can achieve the iconic look and feel of the Astro Pi flight case though.

 ### Base

-The base scaffolding should come away easily, as with the heatsink, however you'll also need to remove some material that was used to support the corner bolt enclosures and around the aperture for the Micro SD card.
+The base scaffolding should come away easily, as with the heat sink, however you'll also need to remove some material that was used to support the corner bolt enclosures and around the aperture for the Micro SD card.
 A small pair of pliers is ideal for this.

 ![](images/scaff_base.png)